impproductions/beamulator/ROADMAP.md

   - Opensearch?

 ## Done
+- use serial id as identifier in UI instead of name ✅
 - use message specific functions in ws handler ✅
 - batch sizes in config ✅
 - optimize actor overview ✅